rieckpil/progmot/content/post/writing-a-book-remotely.md

 One major goal of this remote writing project was to get better at developing Java applications on AWS.
 As Spring Boot was our default technology stack back then, the choice came naturally to write about this niche.

-While there are many book on AWS in general, and Spring Boot, none of them talked about the full cycle for brining an Spring Boot application to production on AWS.
+While there are many book on AWS in general, and Spring Boot, none of them talked about the full cycle for brining a Spring Boot application to production on AWS.

 Showcasing shiny features and machine learning capabilities of AWS is great, but teams also struggle to design an automated CI/CD pipeline to push their changes automatically AWS.